-- Payments from the Department of Employment Affairs and Social Protection - Child Benefit from another EU member State - Supplementary Welfare Allowance (SWA) payments - Rent Supplement or Mortgage Interest Supplement - Income earned under certain schemes in Gaeltacht areas - Income from certain non-profit making charitable organisations - Income from the HIV Haemophilia Fund and the Hepatitis C Fund - Any amount received as a training allowance while undergoing a course of rehabilitation training by an organisation approved by the Minister for Health - Up to €104 per year from certain Army pensions (including a British War Pension). - Compensation awards by the Residential Institutions Redress Board - Income from insurable seasonal employment if the seasonal employment has finished - Home Care Grant (HSE) - Foster Care Allowance (HSE) - PRSA Contributions - Back to Work Enterprise Allowance, Back to Education Allowance (any monies earned from employment will be assessed) or Part-Time Job Incentive payments made to your spouse, civil partner or cohabitant. - SOLAS or ETB (Educational and Training Board) payments made to your spouse, civil partner or cohabitant.
+- Payments from the Department of Employment Affairs and Social Protection - Child Benefit from another EU member State - Supplementary Welfare Allowance (SWA) payments - Rent Supplement or Mortgage Interest Supplement - Income earned under certain schemes in Gaeltacht areas - Income from certain non-profit making charitable organisations - Income from the HIV Haemophilia Fund and the Hepatitis C Fund - Any amount received as a training allowance while undergoing a course of rehabilitation training by an organisation approved by the Minister for Health - Up to €104 per year from certain Army pensions (inc. British War Pension). - Compensation awards by the Residential Institutions Redress Board - Income from insurable seasonal employment if the seasonal employment has finished - Home Care Grant (HSE) - Foster Care Allowance (HSE) - PRSA Contributions - Back to Work Enterprise Allowance, Back to Education Allowance (any monies earned from employment will be assessed) or Part-Time Job Incentive payments made to your spouse, civil partner or cohabitant. - SOLAS or ETB (Educational & Training Boards) payments made to your spouse, civil partner or cohabitant. - Magdalene Laundries - Uversity Scholarships - Compensation for Stardust Victims - Compensation for the Cervical Check Screening Programme